MicrosoftDocs/azure-docs/articles/aks/concepts-diagnostics.md

 # Azure Kubernetes Service (AKS) Diagnostics overview

-Sometimes good clusters can go through bad times.
 Troubleshooting Azure Kubernetes Service (AKS) cluster issues is an important part of maintaining your cluster, especially if your cluster is running mission-critical workloads.
 AKS Diagnostics is an intelligent, self-diagnostic experience that helps you identify and resolve problems in your cluster.
 AKS Diagnostics is cloud-native, and you can use it with no extra configuration or billing cost.

 ## Open AKS Diagnostics